+ISSUES/CONCERNS: There is need for a local pool of money to be used as a local match when trying to obtain public conservation money.
+Residents often have the interest but lack the technical knowledge to carry out proper land management and conservation planning.
 Areas important to wildlife (e.g. deer yards, beech stands, spruce/fir forests) need to be identified and mapped.

+RECOMMENDED ACTIONS: Encourage the expansion of the local conservation fund which can be used for conservation projects.
+The fund accepts donations and municipal funds raised at town meeting.
+The Conservation Commission can advise townspeople about where to go for the best information on natural resource management, wood lot management, and land conservation techniques.
 The Conservation Commission should cooperate with Keeping Track and Vermont Coverts Programs to develop a better understanding of the areas important to wildlife.

-RECOMMENDED ACTIONS: (cont'd)

-The Conservation Commission should create maps that are available for reference by residents and public officials.

 Water quality testing may be needed to establish land conservation priorities, such as riparian strips.
+The Conservation Commission should create map that is available for reference by residents and public officials.
 The Conservation Commission should continue to work with the State in water quality testing in the ponds of the Town.